BernardAndy/BernardAndy.github.io/_pages/about.md

 ## About

-I am a Molecular Biologist and Genomics researcher based in Ibadan, Nigeria, with a growing interest in the intersection of biological systems, data, and intelligent tools.
+I am a Molecular Biologist and Genomics researcher based in Ibadan, Nigeria, specializing in wet lab processes, DNA extraction, and forensic genetic analysis.
+My work bridges experimental molecular biology with computational genomics, enabling accurate data-driven insights from complex biological systems.

-My work explores how molecular biology, computational thinking, and structured analysis can be applied to real-world challenges — from genomic research to governance and scientific systems.
+Beyond the lab, I engage in strategic policy and governance research, applying analytical frameworks to support evidence-based decision-making in scientific and societal contexts.
+My interests span forensic DNA analysis, microbial genetics, genomic research, and the development of structured workflows that integrate laboratory practice, data analysis, and policy advisory.

----
+I am passionate about translating rigorous scientific research into actionable knowledge, whether in molecular biology, genomics, or governance systems, while building tools and methodologies that enhance reproducibility, accuracy, and impact.

 ## Research Interests